Alexis-Varin/RightOmicsTools/README.md

 ## Reference

-All functions from the package are [documented on GitHub](https://alexis-varin.github.io/RightSeuratTools/reference/index.html) and help may also be accessed using the `?` operator in R.
+All functions are [documented on GitHub](https://alexis-varin.github.io/RightSeuratTools/reference/index.html) and help may also be accessed using the `?` operator in R.